Antithrombin (Activity and Antigen)

 work the way it should.

-The antithrombin activity test and antigen test measure how much good-quality antithrombin
+The antithrombin antigen test measures how much antithrombin protein your body has

 Why do I need this test?

-You might have one or both of these tests if you have had a problem with blood clots.
+You may need one or both of these tests if you have had a problem with blood clots.

 Your healthcare provider might especially recommend an antithrombin test if you have